autumnmarceau/glitchlette/_posts/2025-08-01-every-rat-photo-behind-the-scenes.md

   <br><figcaption>A warning about getting stuck on the beach near the front desk of our hotel.
 Just post on facebook!</figcaption>
 </figure>

 Long Beach is cool because in the winter, you're allowed to drive directly onto the sand.
-So we did, parking about 50 feet from the shore.
+So we did, parking about 50 feet from the shore, what we assumed was a safe distance.
+The tide was out, and it would stay that way.

 The shoot itself was a mix of fun and totally miserable due to how little clothing I was wearing.
 Our only light sources were the car’s headlights and a tiny 6x3-inch lightbox Jaz brought along.

 In between takes, I huddled in the ghost hoodie to stay warm, which is how we got the thumbnail photo.